esandine/Katsh/README.md

     ========*/

     /*========int run_pipeline()========
-	  *Args: char* cmd
+      *Args: A command containing 1 or more commands separated by pipes (without redirects, *semicolons, or &&s or ||s).
-	  *Return:
+      *Return: exit status of last command
-	  *What it Does: Runs output of one command into another command.
+      *What it Does: Run each command in pipeline, with the stdout of each redirected to the *stdin of the next.
+DOES fork in all cases before running command.
     ========*/